dmidlo/histdata.com-tools/docs/temporal-orchestration-performance.md

 | download-extract | 1.883s | 2.492s | 1.323x | 0.630s | 2 | 0/0 |
 | cache-merge-no-influx | 1.791s | 2.338s | 1.306x | 0.700s | 3 | 0/0 |

-Sidecar startup was 0.133s in this run.
+Runtime startup was 0.133s in this run.
 The fan-out scenario used EURUSD and GBPUSD ASCII tick data for 202201 through 202203 with `max_work_items_per_batch=1` and `max_parallel_child_workflows=2`.
-The sidecar summary reported six planned work items, six `SymbolTimeframeWorkflow` child results, seven total child stages including dataset planning, and no failures or retries.
-The sidecar path successfully forwarded planned work items through live Temporal child workflows and produced expected ZIP, CSV, and cache artifacts for the non-fan-out artifact scenarios.
+The runtime summary reported six planned work items, six `SymbolTimeframeWorkflow` child results, seven total child stages including dataset planning, and no failures or retries.
+The runtime path successfully forwarded planned work items through live Temporal child workflows and produced expected ZIP, CSV, and cache artifacts for the non-fan-out artifact scenarios.